About the Major

 The following are typical important chemical problems: the structure of DNA, the molecular details of the resistance of bacteria to penicillin, the chemistry of biofuel production, the synthesis of new molecules that might be expected to have medical applications, the consequences of putting electrons and photons into molecules, the details of what happens as two molecules collide, the fundamental basis of the energies of molecules, and the synthesis of nanomaterials.
 These are all areas of research by Wesleyan faculty and their undergraduate and graduate coworkers.

-- Scientists majoring in areas other than chemistry can prepare themselves better for work in their discipline by having a grounding in chemistry, which will enable them to understand molecular phenomena.
+- Scientists majoring in areas other than chemistry can prepare themselves better for work in their discipline by having a grounding in chemistry that will enable them to understand molecular phenomena.
 The Chemistry Department offers two yearlong tracks of Introductory Chemistry, CHEM141/142 or 143/144.
 The CHEM143/144 sequence, requiring some prior chemistry and calculus, provides a more sophisticated introduction and represents a better preparation for science majors.
 The CHEM141/142 sequence requires no previous exposure to chemistry or calculus and emphasizes environmental and biological applications.
-CHEM152 Introductory Chemistry Laboratory is taken concurrently with CHEM143 in the fall semester or with CHEM142 or 144 in the spring semester.
+CHEM152 Introductory Chemistry Laboratory is taken concurrently with CHEM143 in the Fall semester or with CHEM142 or 144 in the Spring semester.
 Principles of Organic Chemistry I/II (CHEM251/252) normally follow Introductory Chemistry.
 The laboratory courses, CHEM257 General Chemistry Laboratory and CHEM258 Organic Chemistry Laboratory, are usually taken concurrently with CHEM251/252, respectively.
 The two courses, Introductory Chemistry and Organic Chemistry, plus the laboratory sequence, CHEM152, 257, 258, are required for admission to medical, dental, and veterinary schools.

 Students who anticipate the possibility of majoring in chemistry should, if possible, take CHEM143/144 as first-year students.
 The program for majors is described in detail below.
 A student whose interest in biochemistry arises from a desire to understand biological systems at the molecular level may choose to study biochemistry as a chemistry major.
 (See Biological chemistry track below.)

-One year of calculus (MATH117/118 or MATH121/122; or Advanced Placement credit with a score of 4 or 5) and one year of physics (PHYS111/112 or PHYS113/116 or Advanced Placement credit with a score of 4 or 5) are also required for the major.
-Students who do not study inorganic chemistry in CHEM144, either through exemption or because they have satisfied the introductory chemistry requirement with CHEM141/142, must select CHEM361 or CHEM363 as one of their 300-level electives.
+One year of calculus (MATH117/118 or MATH121/122 or Advanced Placement credit with a score of 4 or 5) and one year of physics (PHYS111/112 or PHYS113/116 or Advanced Placement credit with a score of 4 or 5) are also required for the major.
+Students who do not study inorganic chemistry in CHEM144, either through exemption or because they have satisfied the introductory chemistry requirement with CHEM141/142, must select CHEM361 as one of their 300-level electives.

 Before or during the second semester of the sophomore year, a student interested in majoring in chemistry should consult with the chair of the Chemistry Department or the departmental advisors for specific areas of chemistry (analytical, biochemistry, inorganic, organic, and physical) concerning a suitable program of study.
 If the student does opt for a chemistry major, these people may also assist in the choice of a major advisor for the student.
 Students who intend to be multiple majors are strongly advised to consult with their chemistry advisors at the beginning of their junior year to plan their chemistry program.